Rogeriohsjr/lwr-react/lwr-react-salesforce/README.md

 [x] 1.
 Test Simple LWR and Apex Class
 [x] 2.
 Add ThirdParty Library
-[] 3.
+[x] 3.
 Add ThirdParty Library to call Apex Class

-[] 3.
-Add React + Typescript to load and Render a Small Component [] 4.
-Add React Library to call Apex Class
+# Some Things to keep in mind

+- We can get element from the page
+- We can load third party library
+- We can call apex class from ThirdParty Library

 # What we cannot do:

-1. It seems that we cannot access elements that are not in the component using jQuery or Javascript.
-1.1.
-Check method methodWithJQuery
+- We cannot call straight the apex class from Javascript, we have to pass the ApexClass to a method to have that reference there.